908th OSS Ready Airman Training exercise

 |Downloads:

-This work, 908th OSS Ready Airman Training exercise, by SrA Juliana Todd, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 908th OSS Ready Airman Training exercise [Image 38 of 38], by Bradley Clark, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.